DmitryGubanov/portfolio-backtester/README.md

 x separate Downloader into Downloader and DataManager classes
 x DataManager feature: option to append to existing data instead of overwriting
 x DataManager feature: fills in gaps (weekends/holidays) in LUT w/ previous last known value - makes code for querying simpler, especially between stocks in markets w/ diff. holidays
-o rewrite some methods in Simulator to fit Market and Trader better
+x rewrite some methods in Simulator to fit Market and Trader better
 o Simulator should provide the Market to the Trader
 o reimplement withdrawals
 o Stats needs to be reworked completely